-The Sara Kirke Award for Entrepreneurship, sponsored by EY is presented to the woman who has shown the most outstanding technological innovation and corporate leadership -- leadership that has significantly expanded the frontiers of Canada's advanced technology industry.
+The Sara Kirke Award for Entrepreneurship and Innovation, sponsored by EY is presented to the woman who has shown outstanding entrepreneurship as well as technological innovation or leadership -- leadership that has significantly expanded the frontiers of Canada's advanced technology industry.
 The purpose of the Award is to celebrate entrepreneurship and create positive role models for women in Canada's technology sector.
-The Sara Kirke Award for Entrepreneurship is presented annually to the woman who has demonstrated consistent innovation and leadership skills, resulting in the creation and international acceptance of significant world-class products and/or services.
+The Sara Kirke Award for Entrepreneurship and Innovation is presented annually to the woman who has demonstrated consistent innovation and leadership skills, resulting in the creation and international acceptance of significant world-class products and/or services.

 Canadian Women in Technology (CanWIT) is a National non-profit network launched by CATA designed to boost women's participation and advancement in the high-growth technology sector.